 Step 3: turn off the heat and let the saucepan sit covered for 10 minutes.
 Then, add the onions to a mason jar and pour the liquid over top.
 Lightly tap the jar down on your counter to get rid of any air bubbles.

 Step 4: let the jar sit for another 20 minutes, then serve immediately or put the lid on and transfer to your fridge for storage (let it sit for a few hours for optimal flavor).
+Enjoy!

-Separating ingredients: remove your garlic prior to putting it in the mason jar if you don't like the look of it turning blue or green.
+Remove your garlic prior to putting it in the mason jar if you don't like the look of it turning blue or green.
 Note: it's perfectly normal for this to happen and doesn't affect the taste.

 💭 Pro tips